an0n4ce/CTF-Write-Ups/myctf/Naruto/naruto.md

 ![](img/6.png)

-So here is wrong hex signature where i marked let's correct it, Put `00 10 4A 46` insted of `0D 0A 1A 0A` and save the image using `ctrl + x`.
+Here is wrong hex signature where i marked, let's correct it, and Put `00 10 4A 46` insted of `0D 0A 1A 0A` and save the image using `ctrl + x`.

 ![](img/7.png)